NSO-developer/nso-gitbook/platform-tools/resource-manager/resource-manager-api-guide.md

 The APIs exposed by RM are implemented in Python as well as Java, so the NB user can configure the service to be a Java package or a Python package and call the allocator API as per the implementation.
 The NB user can also use NSO CLI to make an allocation request to the IP allocator RM package.

 The IP resource pool supports two types of allocation method, named 'firstfree' and 'sequential'.
-We can specify the allocation method by setting the parameter `allocation-method` for IP pool.
-Default value is 'firstfree' which is a legacy allocation method, in which released IP subnet can be reused immediately while in 'sequential' allocation method, released subnets are stored separately in a `available-secondary` set. when the allocation request comes and if requested subnet is not present in the availables, then the subnets can be allocated from the `available-secondary`.
+We can specify the allocation method by setting the parameter `allocation-method` for an IP pool.
+The default allocation-method is 'firstfree' which is also a legacy allocation method, where released IP subnet can be reused immediately.
+While in the 'sequential' allocation method, released subnets are stored separately in a `available-secondary` set. when an allocation request is made and the requested subnet is not present in the available set, then the subnets can be allocated from the `available-secondary` set.

-By default the `available-secondary` set is hidden, user had to run the command `unhide debug` first then user can see the details of the available-secondary set of the IP pool.
+By default the `available-secondary` set is hidden, and user must run the command `unhide debug` to view the details of the available-secondary set of an IP pool.

 ### Using Java APIs for IP Allocations